WISDEM/RAFT/README.md

 This new raft-env should now be compatible to run RAFT standalone.
 Dependencies like CCBlade and MoorPy are still under development, which is why for now, it will be easier to install them in their editable forms.

-The other main dependency, PyHAMS, is included within the raft-env.yaml file and is installed in Step 1.
+The other main dependency, PyHAMS, is included within the raft-env.yaml file and is installed in the first Step 1.

 Another point to note is that ```python setup.py develop``` has become outdated, and ```pip install -e .``` is preferred.